lesliecdubs/leslie.dev/README.md

 ```

 A serverless functions pipeline is included via Netlify Dev.
 By running `netlify dev` you'll be able to execute any serverless functions directly.

-### Redirects and proxies

-Netlify's Redirects API can provide friendlier URLs as proxies to these URLs.

-- /api/hello
-- /api/fetch-joke